17 Reasons To Go Interactive In 2021

 10. Longer spent with your content: As viewers watch, engage, interact, and then rewatch, they are proven to be spending 47% longer with your content.
 By adding interactive to video big brands are effectively extending their viewer’s experience with their content.

 12. Content versatility and flexibility: Interactive experiences are diverse, versatile and are something most audiences have never experienced before.
-High impact shoppable?
+High impact commerce?
 Immersive narrative?
 In-depth learning?
 Make it happen with interactive.
 Just take a look at how Football Manager leveraged WIREWAX to launch an exclusive interactive trailer of their latest instalment, FM20.

 13. Endless content customisation: When creating interactive, as with any other part of any campaign or communications content, brand essence and style curation is an absolute must for making an impact.
 With WIREWAX, customisation of design for every aspect of the experience is a focus as we continue to develop and expand our suite of tools.

 “We see that the branding, including flexibility in style, color and animation is one of the most important things because it’s one of the first things that clients and their viewers notice,” says ROC Group’s Communications technology Consultant Zak Risdon.
 “It makes the interactive content feel like it’s very much theirs.”